 The diagnosis of WD is usually straightforward in children with advanced liver disease, as the classical biochemical features of disturbed copper metabolism (Table 3) are usually present.
-However, establishing a diagnosis of WD in young asymptomatic children with mild liver disease is often challenging given that ceruloplasmin levels and urinary copper excretion may be normal, and K-F rings absent.
+Establishing a diagnosis of WD in young asymptomatic children with mild liver disease is, however, often challenging given that ceruloplasmin levels and urinary copper excretion may be normal, and Kayser-Fleischer rings absent.